mafredri/vyatta-wireguard-installer/README.md

 # vyatta-wireguard-installer

-Install, upgrade or remove WireGuard ([Lochnair/vyatta-wireguard](https://github.com/Lochnair/vyatta-wireguard)) on Ubiquiti hardware.
+Install, upgrade or remove WireGuard ([WireGuard/wireguard-vyatta-ubnt](https://github.com/WireGuard/wireguard-vyatta-ubnt)) on Ubiquiti hardware.
 By default, the installer caches the deb-package so that the same version of WireGuard can be restored after a firmware upgrade.

-**NOTE:** The WireGuard repo has recently been updated to [FossoresLP/vyatta-wireguard](https://github.com/FossoresLP/vyatta-wireguard) as the original (Lochnair/vyatta-wireguard) is no longer actively pushing updates.
-See [this comment](https://github.com/Lochnair/vyatta-wireguard/issues/140#issuecomment-587031573) for more info.

 ## Installation